awillig/dcp-vardis/dcp-vardis-project/dcpimplementation/README.md

 their own processes that interfaces with their clients allows to support multiple clients in parallel and dynamically.

-Logically, both the BP and the Vardis demon distinguish between functionalities that are used in the implementation of the demon, and between functionalities that are needed on the client side.
+Logically, the BP, Vardis and SRP demons distinguish between functionalities that are used in the implementation of the demon, and functionalities that are needed on the client side.
 For example, a BP client protocol will need to include the library `bpclient_lib.h`, and this library provides all the available BP services.
 The implementation of this client library uses either the BP command socket or a shared memory segment to exchange data related to the service request (from client to BP demon) and service confirmations (from BP demon back to client, if required).
+Similar considerations apply to the Vardis and SRP demons.